mrwanggang-crazy/nvbmc-docs/nvidia/Platforms/gpu-pcie-card-mgmt.md

 #### Step1: Write bitbake recipe

-Below is the nsmd reciepe file.
+Below is the nsmd recipe file.
 To enable and build the NSMD recipe in your Yocto project, follow these steps:
 - Add the Recipe to Your Layer: e.g. meta-nvidia/recipes-nvidia/nsmd/nsmd_git.bb
 - Include the Layer in Your Build: Make sure your Yocto project includes the layer containing the NSMD recipe.
 Edit your bblayers.conf file to include the path to the layer
 - Add the Recipe to Your Image: To include the NSMD package in your image, you need to add it to the image recipe.
-For e.g. use OBMC_IMAGE_EXTRA_INSTALL:append = nsmd in custom image reciepe eg. meta-nvidia/meta-hgxb/recipes-phosphor/images/obmc-phosphor-image.bbappend for platform umbriel.
+For e.g. use OBMC_IMAGE_EXTRA_INSTALL:append = nsmd in custom image recipe eg. meta-nvidia/meta-hgxb/recipes-phosphor/images/obmc-phosphor-image.bbappend for platform umbriel.

 ```
 SUMMARY = "Nvidia System Management Daemon"